n1nj4sec/memorpy/README.md

 <Addr: 0x0018FDE6>,
 ...]}
 ```
-use some ammo and "refeed" the locator (do this a couple of times until there is one result left)
+Use some ammo and "refeed" the locator (do this a couple of times until there is one result left)
 ```python
 >>> lo.feed(199)
 {'double': [],